Souled Out (Jhené Aiko album): Accolades

 Prior to the album's releases, Souled Out was placed at number 18 on Complex magazine's "Most Anticipated Albums of 2014."
 The album also made MTV's list of "Most Anticipated R&B albums of 2014."
-HipHopDX placed the album at number one on their "Non-Hip Hop Album of the Year" list.
 The album was placed at number 19 on The Guardian's list of the best albums of 2014.
-Vibe also included the album on their end of year list, ranking it as number seven.
-HuffPost listed Souled Out as one of the most over looked albums of 2014, stating the album "serves to hint at her future potential."
+HuffPost listed Souled Out as one of the most overlooked albums of 2014, stating the album "serves to hint at her future potential."
 Gail Mitchell of Billboard noted Aiko and her debut has one of the albums to breakthrough and "make some noise" in the R&B genre.

 Commercial performance

 Souled Out debuted at number three on the US Billboard 200, selling 70,000 copies in its first week, becoming that week's second highest debut.
 Souled Out doubled the first week sales of Aiko's debut extended play Sail Out.
 This also became Aiko's second US top-ten debut.
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums.
 In its second week, the album dropped to number 15 on the chart, selling an additional 20,000 copies, bringing its two-week total to 90,000 copies.
 As of October 29, 2015, the album had sold 125,000 copies in the US.
 On November 30, 2020, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.